ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Did you hear about the two thieves who stole a calendar?
-They each got six months.
+I’ll tell you something about German sausages, they’re the wurst

 [
-Thu Mar 27 00:26:18 UTC 2025
+Fri Mar 28 00:26:06 UTC 2025
  ]